 - When you let go, the odds are in your favour.
 Out of, say, 123 people I’ve talked to about letting go of all sorts of stuff – material and emotional – 88% of them wished they’d done it sooner, and 97% of them have no regrets whatsoever.
 Only 3% are still confused.

 I’ve let go of a dizzying amount in a relatively short amount of time.
 In two years: a business, a marriage that ended lovingly but necessarily broke my heart (open), a home filled with things I chose with great intention.
 A friendship that grew so small it choked any possibility of newness.
 Bags of gorgeous clothes and jewelery.
 Boxes of well-loved books, and photos, and legal documents, and other evidence of how smart I thought I was back then.
 My proud stack of Dwell Magazines.
 Wedding shoes.
 Ambitions.
 My hair stylist.

 By nature, I’m not a collector.
-I am, as my friend Marianne puts it, a ruthless, serial shedder.
+I am a ruthless, serial shedder.
 I was joking to a soul sister that If I let go of anything else, I’m not going to have a sofa to sit on, I’ll be wearing flip flops in the winter, and only two people are going to come to my funeral.
 But I’ve surrendered to the endlessness of it.
 And it’s a resolution that softens.

-For me to shed even more (I’m on ShedVenture with Bindu Wiles and 155 other shedettes,) well, I’m getting close to the marrow these days.
+For me to shed even more well, I’m getting close to the marrow these days.
 Thankfully.
 The marrow is the source of vitality.